BelindaBGarana/DMEA/README.md

 # DMEA
 Drug Mechanism Enrichment Analysis (DMEA) measures the enrichment of drug mechanisms for Class A vs. Class B samples.
 Any type of ranking metric for drugs is appropriate, but we recommend using Pearson correlation estimates between Weighted Voting score and drug AUC.
+To replicate our analysis, you will need to input a list ranking genes, as well as a gene expression matrix and drug sensitivity matrix which can be obtained from CCLE and PRISM databases, respectively.

 This package contains 4 functions: 1 function which can perform everything described above (DMEA) and 3 others which comprise the 3 custom steps of the DMEA function such that each can be used as a ranking method in their own right.